Tutte Polynomials for Directed Graphs: The -polynomial at negative , via Ehrhart theory

 The identity~\eqref{eq:indicators}, in turn, follows from Lemma~\ref{lem:reciprocity-chrom}, along with the facts that $\chi_D^{\wAs}(1)=1$, and $\chi_D^{\As}(1)=\ONE_{D\textrm{ has no arcs}}$. \end{remark}

 Among the results of Theorem~\ref{thm:q=-1}, Equations~\eqref{eq:q1-1} and~\eqref{eq:q1-4} are especially nice because they do not involve any sign on their left-hand side.
 Equation~\eqref{eq:q1-1} gives the bivariate generating function of acyclic digraphs obtained from $D$ by deleting and reorienting some arcs.
-This can be specialized to give univariate generating functions of acyclic digraphs obtained by either operation.
-For instance, the generating function of acyclic reorientations of $D$, counted according to the numbers of reoriented arcs is
+Let us state the specialization of~\eqref{eq:q1-1} corresponding to reorientations. \begin{cor} The generating function of acyclic reorientations of $D$, counted according to the number of reoriented arcs is